babylonhealth/ios-playbook/Cookbook/Technical-Documents/SnowplowHowTo.md

 Snowplow has published a schema with two frequently used event types.
 The first is for screen views and the other is based on the fields in a Google Analytics event.
 In Snowplow lingo they are referred to as screen view event (`SPScreenView`) and structured events (`SPStructered`).
 Events with a bespoke definition are referred as unstructured events (`SPUnstructured`)

-# Posting Screen View Events from the iOS Client.
+# Posting Screen View Events from the iOS Client

 View controllers that are created with [BentoKit](https://github.com/Babylonpartners/Bento) and use the Babylon specialisation of [BoxViewController](https://github.com/Babylonpartners/Bento/blob/master/BentoKit/BentoKit/Screen/BoxViewController.swift) will post screen view events if the view model conforms to `ScreenNaming`.